TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     Structures:
 ·Made Hanging Ruins more rare in all biomes but more common in all Relic variant biomes.
+·Snow Dungeons, Desert Dungeon, and Badlands Dungeons now cannot have Zombie spawners.
+·Snow Dungeons can have a Cave Spider spawner.

     Biomes:
 ·Fixed bug where leaves would decay on trees in certain biomes.